tripathiarpan20/midiformers/README.md

 - [x] Prediction modes with trade-off between speed and quality of predictions.

 To be implemented:
-- [ ] Prediction strategies like Top-k and Temperature for mask prediction
+- [ ] Prediction strategies like Top-k and Temperature for mask predictions.
+- [ ] Track-level masking.

 ### Output samples <a name="deepmixeroutsamples"></a>